miamtech/mealz-documentation/docs/android/features/base-component/customize-views.md

 :::

 :::note
-Fetching or updating like can be quick in order to avoid flikering we recommande making this view looking like not like view
+Fetching or updating the like status is quick so in order to avoid flickering we recommand making this view the same or similar to the isLiked View.
 :::

 #### LikeButtonSuccess